Ancient Stories for New Conversations

 Debate Structure

-The formal structure of an ESL debate can vary a great deal depending upon the size, level and time a teacher has.
+The formal structure of an ESL debate can vary a great deal depending upon the size and level of the class, and the time a teacher has.
 The basic format is to assign teams a debate topic and position.
 Allow the teams about ten minutes to formulate their opening statement and arguments.
 These arguments will evaluate the pros and cons of their position.

 In the next stage, each team presents their introductory statement and arguments.
-The teams could divide the presenting of arguments throughout their team.
-This is important as it gives opportunity for everyone to speak.
+The members of each team could take turns presenting arguments.
+This is important to give opportunity for everyone to speak.

-After the second stage, teams can be given time to discuss their rebuttals and closing argument.
-Then, each team presents their rebuttals.
+After the second stage, teams can be given time to discuss their rebuttals.
+Then, each team presents their rebuttals and closing arguments.
 Finally, the debate can be concluded by a constructive, judgment from the teacher or even a previously assigned team of judges amongst the class.

 Avoiding Conflict

 A great way to avoid argumentation in a team debate is to assign teams their debate position.
 Do not allow students to choose their side on the issue, rather assign it.
-Another great strategy is to have a formal structure involving time limits on different stages of the debate.
+This helps the student focus upon thoughtful arguments rather than their personal opinions.
+Another great strategy is to have a formal structure involving time limits for each speaker in each stage of the debate.
+This prevents students from dominating the conversation.
 Lastly, the teacher can act as moderator not taking sides and encouraging students to focus upon communication rather than winning the debate.

 In Chinese class, I recall a fun and challenging debate in which I was assigned to support the drinking of alcohol.
 It was challenging because I had never held this position and also lacked personal experience in the use of alcohol.
 My arguments suffered as a result and made my personal habits evident!